 Join Mase today as he raves about his favorite berry.
 What he covers:

 Hello, beautiful people.
-Always really excited, not only to talk to you, but to talk about Schizandra.
-So that's going to be, got a little focus on Schizandra.
+Always really excited, not only to talk to you, but to talk about Schisandra.
+So that's going to be, got a little focus on Schisandra.
 Just because it's by far one of the most incredible tonic herbs.
 It's up there in reverence.
-It's one of those ones that was really admired by just sort of the elite in the ancient days, like the emperors and the concubines and those with wealth, would just be drawn to Schizandra.
-Why were they drawn to Schizandra?
-That's because over thousands and thousands of years, the medicine men and women, those people living off the land, and then what later became known as the Taoist and the Taoist herbalists, they knew that Schizandra was up there and one of the absolute most life-giving herbs, one of the tonic herb's, the superior herbs that you'd include in your diet, and it would get into your organs, and generate life and flow through those organs.
+It's one of those ones that was really admired by just sort of the elite in the ancient days, like the emperors and the concubines and those with wealth, would just be drawn to Schisandra.
+Why were they drawn to Schisandra?
+That's because over thousands and thousands of years, the medicine men and women, those people living off the land, and then what later became known as the daoist and the Daoist herbalists, they knew that Schisandra was up there and one of the absolute most life-giving herbs, one of the tonic herb's, the superior herbs that you'd include in your diet, and it would get into your organs, and generate life and flow through those organs.

 Now, which organ is Schisandra focusing on?
 Wu Wei Zi is its traditional name, and it's the five-flavoured fruit.
 Five-flavoured berry is another translation, but because it is containing all of those five flavours, it is said, and does enter into all five major organ systems.
 And so this is what's known as a quintessential herb.
 So it's one of those herbs that if you go back as far as we can conversations with Daoist herbalists and hermits, it was like that whole, it seems like a very Western question.
 What's one herb you would take?
 Schisandra is quite often the answer, over reishi, and over ginseng, because it is such a quintessential all-around holistic herb.
 Now predominantly though, the flavours are of sourness entering into the Liver, and saltiness entering into the Kidneys.
 And this is really where Schisandra shines, right?